albinmedoc/discord-media-saver/DOCKER.md

 This guide covers running Discord Media Saver using Docker.

 ## Quick Start

+**Note**: This uses your personal Discord user token, not a bot token.
+To get your token:
+1. Open Discord in web browser
+2. Press F12 → Network tab
+3. Send a message in any channel
+4. Look for "Authorization: Bearer XXXXXXXXXX" in headers
+5. Copy the token after "Bearer "

 ```bash
 docker run -d \
   --name discord-media-saver \